Quantum state engineering by steering in the presence of errors

 Now, after the interaction takes place, the local observable that must be measured is

 instead of $S_d$, and the possible system outcomes are still given by Eq.~\eqref{eq:sde1}, if no average is taken.

-On the other hand, if the states of the detectors are averaged, the system outcomes are given by Eq.~ \eqref{eq:ssde5}.
-Taking a step further, performing a blind measurement (or a trajectory average) with the already averaged detector directions gives, once again Eq.~\eqref{eq:sde4.1.1}.
-This LE is fundamentally different from Eq.~\eqref{eq:14}, which was obtained from erroneously prepared detectors interacting with the system all through the \emph{same} Hamiltonian.
+On the other hand, if the detector readouts are averaged, the state of the system is given by Eq.~ \eqref{eq:ssde5}.
+Taking a step further, performing a blind measurement (or a trajectory average) with the already averaged detector directions gives, once again, Eq.~\eqref{eq:sde4.1.1}.
+This LE is fundamentally different from Eq.~\eqref{eq:14}, obtained from erroneously prepared detectors interacting with the system through the \emph{same} Hamiltonian.
 Although the two dissipators appearing in Eq.~\eqref{eq:14} can be obtained by having two possible orthogonal detector states, there is no combination of steering directions that, upon total averaging, would induce a unitary channel, as each erroneous detector state interacts with the system with a \emph{different} Hamiltonian (see discussion above).